LonleyBuzzyBee/friyay/README.md

 #### This website was created to list examples of projects i've worked in GitHub, includes a brief bio with my personal background and interests.
 ---
 ## Setup:
-#### Accessing this website is simple, just open html in preffered web browser.
+#### Accessing this website is simple, just open https://github.com/LonleyBuzzyBee/friyay in your preferred browser.
+Then open your terminal.
+Click the 'clone or download' button in the github page.
+Then go back to your terminal, enter 'cd desktop'.
+Then enter 'git clone' and paste the repo link provided in github pages.
+Then open the folder 'friyay' in VS code or atom.
+Drag the 'index.html' file to your browser or enter 'open index.html' in VS code.
+Then you're done!
 ---
 ## Known bugs:
 #### Currently no known bugs.